bitrise-io/bitrise.io/README.md

 Or simply search our GitHub account page for [sample-](https://github.com/bitrise-io?utf8=%E2%9C%93&query=sample-) to see all of our sample projects.

+**We now started to move our Sample repositories to a dedicated GitHub account: https://github.com/bitrise-samples**

 Feel free to fork them and test them on [Bitrise.io](https://www.bitrise.io).